dd9jn/rfc4880bis/crypto-refresh.md

 ### Public-Key Packet Formats {#public-key-packet-formats}

-There are three versions of key-material packets.
+There are four versions of key-material packets, two of which are strongly deprecated.

 OpenPGP implementations SHOULD create keys with version 6 format.
 V4 keys are deprecated; an implementation SHOULD NOT generate a v4 key, but SHOULD accept it.